iamAnThaiTran/DictionaryApp/README.md

 - Offers the option for both light and dark modes to cater to users' preferences and usage environments.

 ### 2. Diversified English Vocabulary:
-- Provides a diverse and extensive vocabulary database.
+- Provides a diverse and extensive vocabulary database with 103344 words.
 - Supports learners in understanding vocabulary meanings through examples and related information.

 ### 3. Progress Tracking: